marcioos/bgg-client/README.md

 ## Building
 Since bgg-client is not available on any public maven repository (someone was too lazy to go through the process), you need to build it yourself as a maven artifact and import it in your project.

-To build it, run the following on the project root level:
+Run the following on the project root level:
 ```
 ./gradlew publish
 ```

-This will create a folder called `local-repo` with a local maven repo containing the bgg-client artifact.
+This will create a folder called `local-repo` which is a local maven repo containing the bgg-client artifact.

 ## Importing it as a Gradle dependency
-Once the `local-repo` folder has been created, move it to the root level of your project and add the following to your `build.gradle` file:
+Once `local-repo` has been created, move it to the root level of your project and add the following to your `build.gradle` file:

 ```java
 def localRepoDir = new File("$rootDir", "localRepo").toURI().toURL()